Guidance on those areas that may require a lawyer to be engaged.

 Members should be aware that if they provide advice that would normally be given by a legally qualified specialist, on the basis that they possess expertise equivalent to that of a solicitor or other lawyer, the standard of care against which that duty may be measured at common law could be increased from that of the reasonably competent practitioner acting in accordance with the standards reasonably adopted in his or her profession, to the standard of care expected of a reasonably competent legal specialist.
-For further detail on the expectations of an accountant in public practice seeICAEW’s Code of Ethics B and for managing conflicts of interest.
+For further detail on the expectations of an accountant in public practice seeICAEW’s Code of Ethics B and TECH 06/14 BL Guidance on managing conflicts of interest.

 |4.6||Members may have an entitlement to undertake work which is otherwise the preserve of lawyers by virtue of other qualifications, for example Members who are dual qualified as barristers or registered patent agents.
 Such activities may be subject to practising restrictions and Members holding dual qualifications should ensure they hold the relevant authorities from the relevant professional body.|